The U.S. Medical Debt Crisis is Incalculable

 A recent study published by the Journal of American Medical Association shows that Vanessa is not alone.
 Nearly eighteen percent of individuals in the US had medical debt in collections in June 2020 — to tune of $140 billion.
 Medical debt is not just a crisis for the uninsured.

-While this number is massive, it’s sadly, only the tipping point.
-That’s because medical debt (and hospital pricing, for that matter) lacks transparency.
-Many health care providers and hospitals, for example, do not report medical debt to credit bureaus, which is their discretion, yet the individual still owes the funds and could be subject to legal actions leading to wage garnishment or property liens.
+While this number is massive, it’s sadly, only the tip of the iceberg.
+Many health care providers and hospitals choose to not report medical debt to credit bureaus, yet the individual still owes the funds and could be subject to legal actions leading to wage garnishment or property liens.

 Other medical debts sit on credit cards and can’t be identified as “medical.”
 One survey estimated that only about sixty percent of people with problems paying medical bills have been contacted by a debt collector (analogous to their debt being reported to credit bureaus), and even then, it is likely that only a fraction of those people’s medical debt has been reported.